leonex16/learning-aws-es/src/en/1_elastic_beanstalk.md

 ## Configuration Files

-Eb environments can be customized using configuration files
+EB environments can be customized using configuration files

 - **.ebextensions** is a hidden folder called at the root of your project which contains the config files